AparaV/aparavenkat.com/_posts/2017-04-28-hackcu-iii.md

 ## Other cool things we used

 We had a [SMS notification system](https://github.com/HackCU/mercurysms) through which we could send text messages reminding hackers about upcoming tech talks, workshops, deadlines, etc. This was a really sweet software we had.
 However, we never tested the software on a large set of phone numbers.
 So, unfortunately, during the first run, the server timed out and killed the program.
 This was because Twilio took a long time to validate a single request and running it on an entire list timed out the process.
-And during the event, we didn't have enough time to probe the issue and find a legit solution (like a separate worker/thread).
+And during the event, we didn't have enough time to find a legit solution (like a separate worker/thread).
 So, the impromptu hack (*it is a hackathon*) was overwriting the worker timeout.

 This year, we also used [HelpQ](https://github.com/ehzhang/HELPq) created by the HackMIT team for mentoring hackers.
 Earlier, Slack was used.
 But with 400 hackers, Slack is very inefficient and requests for help can get buried in messages.
 So we [adapted HelpQ](https://mentors.hackcu.org/).
 It is a very effective tool that uses tickets hackers create to tell mentors what issues they have with their code.
 The mentors, on the other side, can view all of these tickets and choose the one they want to help with.
 Despite my initial skepticism, a lot of hackers and mentors used this and I think we will definitely use this moving forward (unless we find a better alternative).